adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #47 Started working on the POST-API to post the data from the Future-Reading-List Subcomponent to the Currently-Reading-List Subcomponent when a div is clicked

+$48 There is something going on with the secondary POST that is executed from the Future-Reading-List-Subcomponent when the onClick is activated.
+The information is not being passed on.
+Not sure why yet.